unboundsecurity/blockchain-crypto-mpc/docs/Unbound_Cryptocurrency_Wallet_Library_White_Paper.md

 initially, and reshare their shares to all pairs among the *n*.
 We show how to achieve this in our code samples.

-Our solution is generic, supporting ECDSA over any curve and supporting EdDSA (or Schnorr).
+Our solution is generic, supporting ECDSA over a secp256k1 curve and supporting EdDSA over an ed25519 curve (or Schnorr).
 For ECDSA, we implement the protocol that was published in \[5\].
 For EdDSA, we use the folklore threshold signature protocol for Schnorr with additive sharing of the secret key.